-Your blogs need to be giving them value -value which speaks to their awareness levels, which they can consume with ease, and show them that you’re the expert voice that they need.
+Your blogs need to provide value.
+Value that speaks to their awareness levels, that they can consume with ease, and that educates them on subjects of importance.

 If you’re blogging for your business, It’s likely taking up a fair bit of your time.

 Google loves content, and the more blogs you have, the more Google will index your site.